rajyan/low-cost-ecs/README.md

 # Cost

-setup => route53 hosted zone
+All resources except Route53 HostedZone should be included in [AWS Free Tier](https://docs.aws.amazon.com/whitepapers/latest/how-aws-pricing-works/get-started-with-the-aws-free-tier.html)
+***if you are in the 12 Months Free period***.
+After your 12 Months Free period, setting [`hostInstanceSpotPrice`](https://github.com/rajyan/easy-cerver/blob/main/API.md#easy-cerver.EasyCerverProps.property.hostInstanceSpotPrice) to use spot instances is recommended.

+* EC2
+  * t2,micro 750 instance hours (12 Months Free Tier)
+  * 30GB EBS volume (12 Months Free Tier)
+* ECS
+  * No additional charge because using ECS on EC2
+* EFS
+  * Usage is very small, it should be free
+* Cloud Watch
+  * Usage is very small, and it should be included in the free tier
+  * Enabling [`containerInsights`](https://github.com/rajyan/easy-cerver/blob/main/API.md#easy-cerver.EasyCerverProps.property.containerInsights) will charge for custom metrics

 # Debugging

 * SSM Session Manager

-SSM manager is pre-installed (in ECS-optimized Amazon Linux 2 AMI) in the host instance and `AmazonSSMManagedInstanceCore` is added to the host instance role, so you can access and debug in your host instance.
+SSM manager is pre-installed (in ECS-optimized Amazon Linux 2 AMI) in the host instance and `AmazonSSMManagedInstanceCore` is added to the host instance role to access and debug in your host instance.

 ```
 aws ssm start-session --target $INSTANCE_ID